hypercore-one/ledger-app-zenon/az.md

 ## Additional projects outside the scope of this project

 During the preliminary investigation, a number of projects were identified that fall outside the scope of this project.
 This list is not exhaustive and can be picked up by other community members.

+**Support for Zenon CLI**

+Support for the Zenon CLI is considered outside the scope of this project.
+A separate project can start the integration process as soon as phase 1 of this project is complete.
+Communication is done over USB or Bluetooth using an APDU.
+The APDU functions as a common interface between the Ledger and Host device and will be defined and implemented in phase 1.

 **Support for s y r i u s desktop wallet**